 Stakeholder Relations and Fundraising Coordinator

 Sabrina has a background in case management and health promotion with a focus on mental health initiatives and support for vulnerable populations, including Veterans and individuals with mental health and addiction issues.
-She commits herself to improve patient advocacy and supporting clients as they navigate health care and social services resources at local, provincial, and federal levels across Canada.
+She commits herself to improving patient advocacy and supporting clients as they navigate health care and social services resources at local, provincial, and federal levels across Canada.